Standard Mandarin Speaker: 你看，这是什么? (ni kan, zhe shi shen me?)

 While the Han Chinese subgroups mostly use the same writing system (the Chinese characters), there's a split between areas/countries (it's complicated) that use old and new characters, not to mention peripheral stuffs like characters that are used only in certain dialects, the Chinese alphabets (especially common in Taiwan), Latin alphabets (which Min dialects and Hakka dialects particularly favor, to the point that their Wikipedias are currently written in Latin alphabets rather than Chinese characters), and Nüshu.

 While Mandarin is the official language of the country and taught in all the schools, people will still use the local language among family and friends.
-A traveler who is not obviously foreign (i.e. anyone from East or Southeast Asia, or of East or Southeast Asian descent)note may need to frequently explain that he or she only speaks Mandarin.
+A traveler who is not obviously foreign (i.e. anyone from East or Southeast Asia, or of East or Southeast Asian descent)note may need to frequently explain that they only speak Mandarin.
 Fortunately, only the oldest generations lack knowledge of Mandarin, though not knowing the local language puts a traveler at a distinct disadvantage, whether it be in understanding locals (elements of local dialects will creep into the Mandarin spoken in a given region; this is such an issue that most local news broadcasts will subtitle interviews in Standard Mandarin for the benefit of non-locals) or in reading printed matter (a lot of places other than Beijing have dialects with grammar that vastly differ from Mandarin, such that writing down what is said in Chinese characters will leave non-locals confused).
 This 2005 New York Times article gives some idea of the challenges involved in the linguistic unification of China.

 The existence and mutual incompatibility of these dialects plays a role in Chinese humour, usually as a result of what happens when a word has completely different meanings in two dialects.
 Lennier might be referencing this when he mentions a word, N'kai, that appears in every Minbari dialect and subtongue but never means the same thing twice.
 Possible meanings include sand, father, and boot.
 In a real world example, some Mandarin dialects refer to shoes as hai-zi, which sounds remarkably similar or identical to child in Standard Mandarin.